Updated September 2, 2025 to improve sourcing accuracy and attribution of professional audit findings

 - June 11, 2025: $45,697.14 same-day round-trip transaction

-The Network’s Perfect Success Story
+The Network’s Documented Success

 Conclusion

 This analysis examines over 20,000 pages of publicly available documents including IRS filings, professional audits, and campaign finance records.
-The mathematical precision of coordination patterns, combined with professional auditors’ findings and financial documentation totaling over $7.61 million in systematic funding relationships, raises questions for appropriate regulatory authorities to investigate.
+The mathematical precision of coordination patterns, combined with professional auditors’ findings and financial documentation totaling over $7.61 million in funding relationships, raises questions for appropriate regulatory authorities to investigate.

 PUBLIC RECORD DISCLAIMER: This analysis is based exclusively on publicly available records.
 No confidential or non-public information has been used.
 This represents investigative examination of patterns observable in public records and raises questions for regulatory consideration rather than making legal determinations.